Found Bird Protocol

 Remember, when posting a found bird on any social media platform or printed fliers for handout, never reveal the bird's band/ring number publicly.
 Band numbers should remain confidential as it is the owner's proof of ownership and the rightful owner will provide this information to you when claiming the bird.

 1. Please do the following and join Avian Alert - US, UK, CA, AU and 911 Parrot Alert's facebook groups as soon as possible.
-Please post to the databases and websites located on the Resources For Lost And Found Parrots site which are the most frequented for lost and found birds at resourcesforlostfoundparrots.blogspot.com/p/lost-found-bird-databases.html.
+Please post to the databases and websites within the attached link from the Resources For Lost And Found Parrots which are the most frequented for lost and found birds at resourcesforlostfoundparrots.blogspot.com/p/lost-found-bird-databases.html.

 2. Please sign up with and get a message posted to Nextdoor a free social networking service which will allow you to connect with and alert your neighborhood.